atbrask/RPIWeather/Backend/README.md

 the ones from the sensor nodes.
 Just comment out the relevant lines if you don't have this sensor installed.

+Finally, I have also added support for a few commonly available wireless 433MHz weather station thermometers.
+This requires a little radio receiver circuit to be added to the Pi and connected to its on-board UART pins.
+It is based around a SYN470 receiver IC and an ATtiny84 MCU.
+Just comment out the relevant lines if you don't have this receiver installed.

 Installing and configuring InfluxDB is pretty easy, so I'll skip it in this write-up.
 Let's then focus on the gateway itself.
 It's merely a python script running on a Raspberry Pi with a highly specialized version of Tiny Core Linux